All Your Mead Making Questions Answered

 So long as you craft mead for personal consumption (not for sale etc.), it is perfectly legal in the United States to create mead at home.
 That being said, you will want to check with your local laws and regulations to determine if there are any restrictions.
 Things like how much is allowed to be made per person, how strong it can be and what containers it is allowed to be stored in can vary from place to place.

-How long does it take to make mead at home?
+How long does mead take to ferment?

 Ultimately, this will depend on what type of mead you are trying to make.
 As an example, say you are aiming for a standard, semi-sweet, traditional mead.
 The entire process for this type of mead can be completed in around three weeks.
-That being said, some meads benefit from what is known as a “conditioning” period.
+That being said, some meads benefit from what is known as a "conditioning" period.
 Depending on the mead, this conditioning period could last up to 6 months.
+Read more about how long does mead take to ferment?

 How long does homemade mead last?